tgi-io/tgi-interface-onsen2/README.md

 todo later
 ---
+- server broken for now use `http-server -c-1`
 - render buttons with 3 cols or if indented 2 cols
 - option for bottom menu
 - split right half of menu on top